Abstract

 The Internet of Things (IoT) has emerged as a transformative technology that connects physical objects and devices to the Internet, enabling them to gather and exchange data.
 This abstract provides an overview of the IoT, highlighting its key concepts, applications, and implications.

-The IoT involves the interconnection of various devices, sensors, and objects, ranging from everyday household items to industrial machinery, vehicles, and infrastructure.
+The IoT involves interconnection various devices, sensors, and objects, ranging from everyday household items to industrial machinery, vehicles, and infrastructure.
 These interconnected devices collect and share data, enabling real-time monitoring, control, and automation of processes.

 What is IoT in a nutshell